-The school district must notify the parent/guardian before each EP meeting in writing.
+The school district must notify the parent/guardian before each EP meeting in writing early enough to ensure that they will have an opportunity to attend.
 The written invitation serves as informed notice and contains the date, time and place for the meeting, the reason for the meeting, who has been invited, and the fact that the parent/guardian may invite anyone to the meeting who has pertinent information about the gifted student.
+If neither parents or legal guardians can attend, the school district shall use other methods to ensure parent participation, including individual or conference telephone calls or video conferencing.
+A meeting may be conducted without a parent in attendance if the school district is unable to obtain the attendance of the parents.
+In this case, the district must have a record of its attempts to arrange a mutually agreed on time and place such as: 1.
+Detailed records of telephone calls made or attempted and the results of those calls; 2.
+Copies of correspondence sent to the parents and any responses received; or 3.
+Detailed records of visits made to the parents' home or place of employment and the results of those visits.

 The district will also provide the parent/guardian with a copy of the Procedural Safeguards for Exceptional Students Who Are Gifted document, which explains the legal rights of the parent/guardian regarding the gifted education process.